Our top pick for

 There are a few different ways that this level of interest in shorting American Software shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against American Software.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against American Software.

 Find out more about how you can short American Software stock.